Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

  `USimCLI/mac/usim download manifest <execution-id>`

  The manifest is a `.csv` formatted file and will be downloaded to the same location from which you execute the above command, which is the `unity_simulation_bundle` folder.
- This file does include actual data, rather, it includes links to the generated data, including the JSON files, the logs, the images, and so on.
+ This file does **not**** include actual data, rather, it includes links to the generated data, including the JSON files, the logs, the images, and so on.

  * **Action**: Open the manifest file to check it.
 Make sure there are links to various types of output and check a few of the links to see if they work.